 Squirrels’ teeth rank with the toughest of any in the animal realm.
-These squirrels can eat through lead sheathing and also through polyethylene.
+These squirrels can eat through the lead sheathing and also through polyethylene.
 They can be such a menace to society as a whole when they maul public property like electricity or telephone cables.
-What about to you personally?
+What about you personally?
 How can squirrels damage my roof?
 You may ask.
 Squirrels are responsible for a lot of damage to Toronto homes every year.
 Call our professional squirrel removal services in Toronto for fast and reliable solutions.

 These squirrels can damage the roof very badly.
 Their urine is as strong too and will leave urine stains on your ceiling.
 This will weaken your ceiling and lead it to leaking.
 Replacing that part of the ceiling or the whole of it will surely cost lots of money.
 Since they need a way to enter your house, they will make holes to enter.
 They may eat away the shingles on your roof.
 This damage will leave you susceptible to moisture that can cause lots of damage to your house too.
 The roofing tiles are can be severed leaving holes that will allow water in your house to do much damage to it.